 is not offered here.

-If you're going to an area that has cholera, protect your family from the disease
+If you're going to an area that has cholera, you can greatly reduce your risk of

 Boil or disinfect any water that you'll use for drinking, washing or preparing

-food, making ice, making coffee or tea, or brushing teeth.
+food, making ice, making coffee or tea, or brushing your teeth.
 Choose bottled

 water or other drinks that come in sealed cans or bottles.
 Be sure to wipe the outside